jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.8 ElevPercentile

-Calculates the elevation percentile raster from a DEM..
+Calculates the elevation percentile raster from a DEM.

 *Parameters*: